mansisampat8/mansisampat8.github.io/_posts/2025-10-09-why-every-founder-needs-real-consumer-feedback.md

 Because they want to see you win.
 That’s support, not insight.

-The market doesn’t care about love — it cares about **fit**: how well your product solves a real problem or fulfills a desire for the people you’re trying to serve.
+The market doesn’t care about love; it cares about **fit**: how well your product solves a real problem or fulfills a desire for the people you’re trying to serve.

 And that’s exactly where **live consumer feedback changes the game**.